 Even if you are moving within your current state, your rate could be different.
-As mentioned, it all depends on the risk factors for your new location.
+It all depends on the risk factors for your new location.

 If you only have an auto policy with your insurance company, you’ll just need to update your address.
 You can give your insurance company a call, or depending on your insurer, make the change online.
 Make sure you know your new zip code and your place of employment’s zip code, if it is different.

 Yes, and it is important to know what your new insurance policy will cover.
 Even if you stay with the same insurance company, do not assume that your coverage will stay the same.
 Different states have different auto insurance laws and minimums.

-For example, personal injury protection (a.k.a. no-fault insurance) is required in 16 states, optional in six states plus District of Columbia, and not available in others.
+For example, personal injury protection (a.k.a. no-fault insurance) is required in 12 states and Puerto Rico, optional in five states plus District of Columbia, and not available in others.
 If you move from California, a fault or tort state, to Kentucky, a no-fault state, you’ll have to pay more for personal injury protection coverage.

 First things first, prevent gaps in your auto insurance.
 Do not cancel your current car insurance policy until you have a new one in place.
-You don’t want to be driving around without insurance.

 Once you’ve officially moved, it’s crucial that you register your vehicle in your new state and update your insurance within the state’s time frame.
 You may be able to stay with the same insurance company if the company offers coverage in your new location.
 However, you will need to go through a full re-write of your policy.